In Italy, you really must expect the unexpected. The only thing we know for sure is that every day here will be full of surprises.

 It comes from accidenti, which means something like “damn!” and is itself pretty mild by today’s standards.

 But accipicchia has stuck around, maybe because it’s such fun to say.

 So how do you say it exactly?
 ‘Ah-chee-pick-ya’, with a very slight stress on the third syllable.

 The wide range of words dictionaries translate it to include the likes of “blimey” “crikey” “shoot” “jeepers”, “jeez” and even “cool beans”.
 And like these words, accipicchia sounds very mild, even twee.

 But we think it’s charming, and it can definitely come in useful.

-Whether you're delighted, frightened or just mildly surprised, this is an exclamation you can use without fear of causing offence.
+Whether you’re delighted, frightened or just mildly bewildered, this is an exclamation you can use without fear of causing offence.

 – Accipicchia!
 Guardate che traffico!

 As you can see, this exclamation is usually used at the beginning of a sentence, or alone.

 So next time something takes you by surprise, we hope you’ll get some use out of this fun Italian word.